 Twelve-year-old Agnès lives alone, awaiting her father’s return from across the sea.
-After a chance encounter with an ageing artist and inventor, she learns of his plan to build a flying machine, and resolves to help him achieve it.
+After a chance encounter with an ageing artist and inventor, she learns of his plan to build a flying machine and resolves to help him achieve it.

 This is a story for anyone who dreams big.
 Agnès is a girl with grit and determination who battles against the odds to achieve something truly great.
-In doing so, she and her friend Pepin learn much about life and love, and what really matters.
+In doing so, she and her friend, Pepin, learn much about life and love, and what really matters.
 It is a story about not giving up.

 Many of the characters are based on real people, including Leonardo, Melzi, King Francis, Queen Claude, Anne Boleyn and Maturina the housekeeper.
-There is a section in the back of the book with factual information about them all.
+There is a section at the back of the book with factual information about them all.

 It’s rare that imaginative historical fiction for children can take off with such power and passion as this – Agnes is a wonderful character and I was deeply engaged in her story.